rancher/docs/content/rancher/v2.x/en/faq/_index.md

 #### What does it mean when you say Rancher v2.0 is built on Kubernetes?

-Rancher v2.0 is a complete container management platform built on 100% on Kubernetes leveraging its Custom Resource and Controller framework.
+Rancher v2.0 is a complete container management platform built 100% on Kubernetes leveraging its Custom Resource and Controller framework.
 All features are written as a CustomResourceDefinition (CRD) which extends the existing Kubernetes API and can leverage native features such as RBAC.

 #### Do you plan to implement upstream Kubernetes, or continue to work on your own fork?